Your Child's Immunizations

-Babies are born with protection against certain diseases because antibodies (proteins made by the body to fight disease) were passed to them through the placenta.
-After birth, breastfed babies get the continued benefits of additional antibodies in breast milk.
+Babies are born with protection against some diseases because antibodies (proteins made by the body to fight disease) were passed to them by their mothers through the placenta.
+After birth, breastfed babies get the continued benefits of more antibodies in breast milk.
 But in both cases, the protection is temporary.

-Immunization (vaccination) is a way of creating immunity to certain diseases by using small amounts of a killed or weakened microorganism that causes the disease.
+Immunization (vaccination) is a way to create immunity to some diseases.
+This is done by using small amounts of a killed or weakened microorganism that causes the disease.
 Other times the vaccine is simply a small piece of the germ, such as a protein or a piece of its genetic material.

 Microorganisms can be viruses (such as the measles virus) or they can be bacteria (such as pneumococcus).
 Vaccines stimulate the immune system to react as if there were a real infection — it fends off the "infection" and remembers the organism so that it can fight it quickly should it enter the body later.

 There are a few different types of vaccines.
 They include:

 - Attenuated (weakened) live viruses are used in some vaccines such as in the measles, mumps, and rubella (MMR) vaccine.

 - Killed (inactivated) viruses or bacteria are used in some vaccines, such as in the flu shot or the inactivated poliovirus vaccine.

 - Toxoid vaccines: These contain an inactivated toxin produced by the bacterium.
 For example, the diphtheria and tetanus vaccines are toxoid vaccines.

 The American Academy of Pediatrics (AAP) recommends that kids get combination vaccines (rather than single vaccines) whenever possible.
 Many vaccines are offered in combination to help reduce the number of shots a child gets.
 This has been shown to be very safe.
 From the day a baby is born, their immune system is exposed to countless germs every day.
 A few more in a combination vaccine is very easy for the immune system to handle.

 The following vaccinations and schedules are recommended by the AAP.
-Please note that some variations are acceptable and that changes in recommendations often occur as new vaccines are developed.
-Your doctor will determine the best vaccinations and schedule for your child.
+Some variations are normal and recommendations change often as new vaccines are developed.
+Your doctor will talk to you about the right vaccinations and schedule for your child.